Vegan Jaffa Cakes (Dairy-Free)

 Are Jaffa Cakes vegan?

-Traditionally, they’re made with milk and eggs so sadly they’re not vegan.
-But when you find out how to make homemade vegan Jaffa Cakes, you’ll never go back!
+Traditionally, Jaffa Cakes are made with milk and eggs so sadly they’re not vegan.
+But when you find out how to make homemade eggless, dairy-free Jaffa Cakes, you’ll never go back!

 The milk part was pretty easy to resolve because I just used a dark chocolate without dairy in it for the topping.
 And as for the eggs, I just tweaked my vegan vanilla cupcakes recipe slightly to make the sponge base.
 The sponge base is light but it’s not super soft like a traditional sponge cake.
 It has that slight denseness that a Jaffa Cake has.

-Contrary to popular belief, Jaffa Cakes actually do not contain gelatine so they are suitable for vegetarians.
+Contrary to popular belief, Jaffa Cakes are suitable for vegetarians because they actually do not contain gelatine.
 The McVities ones have a jammy, jelly-like centre that is made with fruit pectin.

 A lot of non-vegan replica recipes use orange jelly as a replacement for the filling and I guess you could make a vegan version using agar powder if you like.
 However, I wanted to keep this recipe quick, easy and accessible so when I saw that this Jamie Oliver recipe used marmalade for the filling, I knew I was going to do the same!